spectrocloud/librarium/docs/docs-content/registries-and-packs/deploy-pack.md

 - Enterprises can add proprietary Kubernetes applications to a custom add-on pack.

 In this tutorial, you will create a custom add-on pack to package a sample Kubernetes application, [Hello Universe](https://github.com/spectrocloud/hello-universe#hello-universe), and deploy the application to a cluster.
-You will learn to create the pack in two ways: using manifest files and Helm charts.
+You will learn to create the pack in two ways - using manifest files and Helm charts.

 After defining the custom pack, you will set up a new registry server or leverage an existing Open Container Initiative (OCI) registry.
 Then, you will publish the pack to the registry and configure the registry server in Palette.
 Lastly, you will create a cluster profile that contains your custom pack and apply the profile to a cluster using either Palette or Terraform.